 About the Expert

 Mr. John Miller joined Donan in 2009 and currently serves as a forensic engineer and principal consultant based out of the firm’s Louisville, Kentucky office.
-He has 32 years of engineering experience and has completed approximately 1900 forensic investigations.
 Mr. Miller has worked in the following industries: bridge design and inspection, bridge and highway structure inspection, highway design and home construction and remodeling.
 His area of expertise is structural engineering with an emphasis on structural damage from impact, wind and flood.
 Mr. Miller’s project capabilities also include a wide range of civil and structural investigations including hail damage, foundation damage and the causes of water intrusion.
 Mr. Miller is a licensed professional engineer in Alabama, Colorado, Florida, Georgia, Kentucky, Mississippi, New Jersey, North Carolina, Oklahoma, South Carolina, Tennessee and Texas.
 He earned his Bachelors degree in Civil Engineering from the University of Kentucky.
 View John’s full professional profile here.